openqda/user-docs/docs/projects/teams.md

 ![add team members](../public/img/create_project/team_add_member.png)

+A confirmation message will appear, if the email address was found and the team member was successfully added.
+Additionally, the added receives a notification email about them being added to the team.

 > [!CAUTION]
 > ⚠️ For now all team members have the same permission on the project,
 > including destructive actions.
 Proceed with caution and make this circumstance clear within your team!